robert8138/deep-learning-deliberate-practice/README.md

 	* [Rules of ML: Best Practice for ML Engineering](https://developers.google.com/machine-learning/rules-of-ml/): This document is intended to help those with a basic knowledge of machine learning get the benefit of best practices in machine learning from around Google.
 [PDF]((http://martin.zinkevich.org/rules_of_ml/rules_of_ml.pdf)) is also available.
 	* [Machine Learning: The High-Interest Credit Card of Technical Debt](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43146.pdf): The goal of this paper is highlight several machine learning specific risk factors and design patterns to be avoided or refactored where possible.
 These include boundary erosion, entanglement, hidden feedback loops, undeclared consumers, data dependencies, changes in the external world, and a variety of system-level anti-patterns.
 	* [The Two Cultures of Machine Learning Systems](https://medium.com/opendoor-labs/the-two-cultures-of-machine-learning-systems-c648db0bb4d8): How ML Engineers and Data Scientists approach ML differently

 * [Dimensions of Machine Learning Models](https://www.slideshare.net/SharathRao6/lessons-from-integrating-machine-learning-models-into-data-products): Less relevant to Deep Learning specifically, but this is still by far the best piece that I can find in categorizing different ML models (contextual data dimension v.s. latency requirement dimension).
 [Video](https://www.youtube.com/watch?v=wG5EyHYrJGE&t=891s) from DataEngConf2017 is also available.

-### Beyond Self-Learning
+## To Keep Learning

-* **Research Track**:
+### **Research Track**:

-	- Try to implement basic neural network from scratch (e.g. CS 231N homeworks)
+* Try to implement basic neural network from scratch (e.g. CS 231N homeworks)
-	- Read a lot of papers from [arxiv](https://arxiv.org/), then try to replicate the results
+* Read a lot of papers from [arxiv](https://arxiv.org/), then try to replicate the results
+* [Bay Area Deep Learning School 2016](https://www.youtube.com/playlist?list=PLrAXtmErZgOfMuxkACrYnD2fTgbzk2THW): A good overview of everything at Stanford, from 2 years ago

-* **Application Track**:
+### **Application Track**:

-	- Do it the Jeremy Howard / hacker way, try to map techniques to problems, or problems to techniques
+* Do it the Jeremy Howard / hacker way, try to map techniques to problems, or problems to techniques
-	- A lot of opportunity to do this on my current team, since we have a lot of image-related tasks
+* A lot of opportunity to do this on my current team, since we have a lot of image-related tasks

+### **Math Track**:

+* [Computational Linear Algebra](http://www.fast.ai/2017/07/17/num-lin-alg/): A great course from fast.ai on computational linear algebra, heavily focused on applications of LA (e.g. SVD -> PCA, etc.)
+* [Matrix Calculus for Deep Learning](http://parrt.cs.usfca.edu/doc/matrix-calculus/index.html): Also written by Jeremy Howard, I haven't checked it out, but this just reminded me of my undergraduate Math 105: Real Analysis and Measure Theory.